SalK91/convex_optimization/docs/convex/19_optimizationalgo.md

 # Chapter 12: Algorithms for Convex Optimization
-In the previous chapters, we built the mathematical foundations of convex optimization — convex sets, convex functions, gradients, subgradients, KKT conditions, and duality.
+In the previous chapters, we built the mathematical foundations of convex optimization: convex sets, convex functions, gradients, subgradients, KKT conditions, and duality.
 Now we answer the practical question: How do we actually solve convex optimization problems in practice?

 This chapter now serves as the algorithmic backbone of the book.
 It bridges theoretical convex analysis (Chapters 3–11) with the practical numerical methods that solve those problems.
 Each algorithm here can be seen as a computational lens on a convex geometry concept — gradients as supporting planes, Hessians as curvature maps, and proximal maps as projection operators.
 Later chapters (13–15) extend these ideas to constrained, stochastic, and large-scale environments.

 ## 12.1 Problem classes vs method classes

 Different convex problems call for different algorithmic structures.
 Here is the broad landscape:

 | Problem Type | Typical Formulation | Representative Methods | Examples |
 |---------------|--------------------|-------------------------|-----------|